stevearchuleta/reactHomeworkCardGame/README.md

-# ReactU Episode #29
+# Steve Archuleata Educational Tutorial for a REACT Card Memory Game - UC DAVIS / Trilogy Week 19 HW

-## Building a Memory Game
+## Building a REACT Card Memory Game

-In today's example we will be building a memory game, where cards are displayed on the screen, face down, and as the user 'flips' them, two at a time, if there is a match, the cards stay face up.
+Building a REACT card memory game, where flower images are displayed on the screen and as the user 'flips' them, two at a time, if there is a match, the cards stay face up.
 If not, they revert after a couple of seconds to face down and the game continues until the user gets all the matches.

-### We will be using the following technologies and techniques to build our feature/app
+### The following technologies and techniques are used to build this app.

 - React (of course)
 - Hooks